ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 ## Encryption

 You can optionally encrypt your access request results by supplying an `encryption_key` string in the request body:
-We will use the supplied encryption_key to encrypt the contents of your JSON and CSV results using an AES algorithm in GCM mode.
+We will use the supplied encryption_key to encrypt the contents of your JSON and CSV results using an AES-256 algorithm in GCM mode.
 When converted to bytes, your encryption_key must be 16 bytes long.
 The data we return will have the nonce concatenated to the encrypted data.